Hopf algebras and Tutte polynomials: Examples in detail

 Following Brijder and Hoogeboom \cite{BH11}, let $D=(E,\mathcal{F})$ be a delta-matroid and $e\in E$.
 Then $D+e$ is defined to be the pair $(E,\mathcal{F}')$ where $ \mathcal{F}'= \mathcal{F} \triangle \{ F\cup e \mid F\in \mathcal{F} \text{ and } e\notin F \} $.
 If $e_1, e_2 \in E$ then $(D+e_1)+e_2 = (D+e_2)+e_1 $, and so for $A=\{a_1, \ldots , a_n\}\subseteq E$ we can define the {\em loop complementation} of $D$ on $A$, by $D+A:= D+a_1+\cdots + a_n$.

 In general $D+A$ need not be a delta-matroid, thus we restrict our attention to a class of delta-matroids that is closed under loop complementation.
 A delta-matroid $D=(E,\mathcal{F})$ is said to be \emph{vf-safe} if the application of any sequence of twists and loop complementations results in a delta-matroid.
-The class of vf-safe delta-matroids is known to be closed under deletion and contraction, and strictly contains the class of binary delta-matroids (see for example \cite{BHpre2}).
-In particular, Chun et al. in~\cite{CMNR2} showed that the delta-matroids of ribbon graphs are vf-safe.
+The class of vf-safe delta-matroids is known to be closed under deletion and contraction, and strictly contains the class of binary delta-matroids (see for example \cite{BH12}).
+In particular, in~\cite{CMNR2} it was shown that delta-matroids of ribbon graphs are vf-safe.

 Set $d_D:=r(D_{\min})$.
-If $X\subseteq E$, then the {\em dual pivot} on $X$, denoted by $D \bar{\ast } X$, is defined by The {\em Penrose polynomial} of $D$, defined by Brijder and Hoogeboom in \cite{BH12}, is
+If $X\subseteq E$, then the {\em dual pivot} on $X$, denoted by $D \bar{\ast } X$, is defined by $D \bar{\ast} X:= ((D\ast X)+X)\ast X$.
+The {\em Penrose polynomial} of $D$, defined by Brijder and Hoogeboom in \cite{BH12}, is